 - Read labels carefully so you don't give more than one medicine with the same ingredients.

-Many cold medicines contain acetaminophen, so be careful not to give your child acetaminophen or another fever reducer at the same time or your child will receive too high of a dose that could be dangerous.
+When is it okay to use cold medicine for children?
+Many cold medicines contain acetaminophen, so be careful not to give your child acetaminophen or another fever reducer at the same time or your child may receive too high of a dose that could be dangerous.
 Infants and young children under the age of 4 should not be given over-the-counter cough and cold medicines because of the potential risk of dangerous side effects.
 Always check with your child's pediatrician before administering medication, even over-the-counter medication, to your child.

 Tips to Stop Stuffy Noses

-- If your child is has a stuffy nose, make sure he or she is well-hydrated—fluids help thin mucus.
+- • If your child has a stuffy nose, make sure he or she is well-hydrated—fluids help thin mucus.

 - You can also use a humidifier or vaporizer in their room to keep air moist and clear their congestion.